gbrlsnchs/winpick.nvim/README.md

 [![Codeberg CI](https://ci.codeberg.org/api/badges/gbrlsnchs/winpick.nvim/status.svg)](https://codeberg.org/gbrlsnchs/winpick.nvim/commits/branch/trunk)

 This is a very simple plugin to help with picking an open window.
+It basically has two functions:
+`select` and `focus`.

+If you only want to pick a window and focus it, use `focus`.
+It will return `true` if you in fact chose a window.

+Now, if you want to do fancier stuff, use `select`.
+If you in fact selected a window, it will return the ID of the window you just selected, allowing you to manipulate it as you wish.

 ## Usage
 ```lua